 Services provided by the UK Polar Data Centre (UK PDC) include operational data management with staff supporting core scientific activities on BAS ships and stations.
-The specialisms and expertise of our data managers reflect the multidisciplinary nature of polar science and its data diversity – from bathymetric mapping of the ocean floor to atmospheric monitoring data.
+The specialisms and expertise of our data managers reflect the multidisciplinary nature of polar science and its data diversity – from bathymetry of the ocean floor to monitoring of terrestrial and marine biology to atmospheric data.

-At Halley research station, personnel includes a data manager to cover both winter and summer seasons, and so ensure year-round support for the instrumentation and systems that capture and monitor atmospheric and meteorological data.
+At Halley research station, personnel includes a data manager to ensure support for the instrumentation and systems that capture and monitor atmospheric and meteorological data.
 Data are secured on station then transferred back to Cambridge HQ – the frequency of which depends on operational needs – nightly, hourly, or even in near real-time.
 Once transferred, UK PDC staff perform post-processing work, producing secondary data products, such as quicklook plots, quality assured data, summaries.
 Automated processes harvest discovery metadata from the incoming data streams, enabling data cataloguing, after which data are made available to BAS scientists, collaborators, the wider scientific community, and general public.